Paschimbhag copperplate inscription

-The Pahcimbhag copperplate inscription, Srichandra Paschimbhag copperplate inscription or simply Chandrapur inscription is a copperplate inscription issued in 935 by Srichandra, the second king of the Chandra Dynasty of south-east Bengal.
+The Pahcimbhag copperplate inscription, Srichandra Paschimbhag copperplate inscription or simply Chandrapur inscription is a copperplate inscription issued in 935 CE by Srichandra, the second king of the Chandra Dynasty of south-east Bengal.
 The inscription was discovered in the village of Paschimbhag, Moulvibazar district (then a Mahakuma).
 It is one of 12 known copperplate inscriptions by Chandra Dynasty kings.
 The inscription is mainly a deed of donation, in which Srichandra grants lands for many Brahmins and for nine monasteries in the Sylhet region, which formed Chandrapur University, named after Srichandra.
 It includes a detailed description of the Chandra kingdom and the Palas and Kamboja Pala rulers of Bengal and refers to the society of pre-medieval Bengal.

 History

 Traillokyachandra (reign ca. 900–930) founded the Chandra dynasty in south-eastern Bengal in the early 10th century.
 After Traillokyachandra, Raja Srichandra ascended the throne, taking the titles "Paramsaugata", "Parameshwar", "Parambhattārak" and "Mahārājādhirāj".
 According to Dynastic History of Bengal by Abdul Momin Chowdhury, Srichandra ruled 45 years, from 930 to 975 CE, while according to Ramesh Chandra Majumdar's book History of Bangladesh Srichandra reigned from 905 to 955 CE.
 Either way, Srichandra reigned the longest among the five Chandra kings.
 Parts of Manikganj, Dhaka, Faridpur along the banks of the Padma, Shrihatta and Cumilla came under his rule.
 Srichandra moved his capital from Devparvat to Bikrampur (in present-day Munshiganj).